BereshpolovaLab/MaximumStrength/README.md

 interpolating function at half maximum value), and Sign index that indicate the ON or OFF subfield dominance.

-## Installation

-We need python-language and a few additional modules (packages) to run our scripts.
-To get more information about python visit web-sites: https://www.python.org/.
-Please keepin mind that the newest versions of python won't work with old operating systems as Windows 7, Windowx XP etc. So please pay attention what you download and install.
-Please read documentation to install, delete or update Python-language and packages.

-Install latest version of python for all user.
-Install it for all users.
-For Windows 7 it will be vesrion 3.8.10 and for Windows 10 or 11 it will be version 3.13.0 or later.
-To install scikit-learn package we have to install Microsoft Visual Studio.
-The latest Community-version will be good.
-We need only desktop application support in Visual Studio.
-Upgrade pip and install packages.
+Requirements:

-Check the "import" statements in all *.py files to know what modules do we have to install. "import" statements are also used for using standard python modules.
-No need to install them.
-A error message after running scripts could say what module is missed.
+You need python-language with a few additional modules (packages) and Microsoft Visual Studio to run the script.
+Install the latest version of python for all users, upgrade pip and install packages.
+Check the "import" statements in all *.py files to know what modules to install.
+An error message after running scripts will say what module is missed.

+Scripts are tested on version 3.8.10 and 3.13.0.

 **Example 1.1.
 Install packages:**